89165348266/hw1/README.md

 ### Hobbies
 It is my considered opinion that I'm a sportive person so as I:
    - play football twice a week;
-   + go the swimming pool once a week;
+   + go to the swimming pool once a week;
    - do morning exersises once it two days.
+### Languages
+Moreover, I learn
+   1. English
+   2. French
+   3. Latin
+   4. Spanish
 #### Here you can see my timetable
 *Days*|*hobbies*|*languages*
 ---|:---:|:---: